Frequently Asked Questions – Financial Aid

 Student Costs (Budgets)

 To determine your educational cost, include anticipated tuition, fees, books, supplies, room and board, transportation, and personal/miscellaneous/medical expenses.
-The chart below anticipates standard costs of attendance for academic year 2013-2014, but are subject to change by the MCCS Board of Trustees.
+Click here to view anticipated standard costs of attendance for academic year 2014-2015.
+These figures are subject to change by the MCCS Board of Trustees.

 Students who feel that they have special circumstances should contact the Student Aid Office.